TorchLean

 • Benchmark-style exported-artifact suite: vnncomp-mnistfc

-Starting from a runtime demo, the suggested order is:
+Starting from a runtime example, the suggested order is:

 1. Graphs and IR